"Protecting Lost and Fabled Treasures"

 The worldview in THE HUNTERS is strongly moral.
 The whole story is a fight of good against evil.
 The hunters take an oath to “Find and protect.
 Never use.”
 This guides their moral compass to do the right thing in putting others before themselves and doing the greatest good for as many as possible.
 They fight for justice and stand with integrity in their roles as guardian warriors of ancient and/or fabled relics such as the mirror that grants one’s deepest desire.
 Along the way, they learn the value of honesty and togetherness of not just a team of hunters, but as a family.
 That said, the magical elements in THE HUNTERS warrant caution for younger viewers.

+THE HUNTERS is a family-friendly action adventure movie about guardian warriors sworn to “find and protect, but never use” ancient and fabled magical relics.
+They must keep them from falling into evil hands at all costs.
+Jordyn and Carter Flynn are two of the best hunters, but must now rely on their children for the next mission to protect a magical mirror from an evil, selfish enemy.
+Pax, Tripp, and Dylan race to find the mirror’s broken shards before the villains do.
 THE HUNTERS is an entertaining family-friendly movie with some moderately questionable elements.
 It proves that a movie can still be entertaining without any lewd content.
 The movie has a good storyline with an exciting climax and resolution.
 It also has a strong moral worldview.
 The guardian warriors fight for justice and stand with integrity as good versus evil with justice prevailing in the end.
 Along the way, they learn the value of honesty and togetherness not just a team of hunters, but as a family.
 That said, the magical elements in THE HUNTERS warrant caution for younger viewers.